About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • hypertension and coronary heart disease, arrhythmia;

-• erosion and ulcers of the duodenum or stomach, gastritis, hyperacidity.
+• erosions and ulcers of the duodenum or stomach, gastritis, increased acidity.

-As for cardiovascular diseases, in almost all cases, a coffee drink is banned, since in the presence of a serious diagnosis, caffeine is unsafe for the heart and blood vessels.
-Only a specialist can determine whether it is sometimes possible to drink coffee with such ailments and whether its effect will be detrimental to the body in one case or another.
+As for cardiovascular diseases, in almost all cases the coffee drink is prohibited, since in the presence of a serious diagnosis, caffeine is unsafe for the heart and blood vessels.
+Only a specialist can determine whether it is possible to sometimes drink coffee with such ailments and whether its effect in one case or another will not be detrimental to the body.

-There are many opinions on the subject of whether coffee is possible during pregnancy.
-Since coffee excites the nervous system and acts as a diuretic, the expectant mother should not lean on it.
-It is better to completely abandon its use, because it can also affect the fetus, and nervous excitement even in the womb can result in various consequences.
+There are many opinions on whether coffee is ok during pregnancy.
+Since coffee excites the nervous system and acts as a diuretic, the expectant mother should not rely on it.
+It is better to stop using it altogether, because it can also affect the fetus, and nervous excitement in the womb can result in various consequences.

-Considering that coffee invigorates, we can conclude that it is an indispensable drink for a person who leads an active lifestyle.
-Everyone has moments when it is urgently necessary to get together, and fatigue overcomes.
-If you drink coffee once or twice a day and do not become addicted, then it will only have a positive effect on the body, and it is better to refuse an instant drink altogether.
+Considering that coffee invigorates, we can summarize that it is an indispensable drink for a person who leads an active lifestyle.
+We all have moments when we urgently need to get ready, but fatigue overcomes us.
+If you drink coffee once or twice a day and do not become addicted, then it will only have a positive effect on the body, but it is better to avoid the instant drink altogether.

-The famous German philosopher Arthur Schopenhauer claimed that nine-tenths of our happiness depends on health.
-Without health, there is no happiness!
-Only complete physical and mental well-being determines human health, helps us successfully cope with illnesses, adversities, lead an active social life, reproduce offspring, and achieve our goals.
-Human health is the key to a happy and fulfilling life.
+The famous German philosopher Arthur Schopenhauer argued that nine-tenths of our happiness depends on health.
+Without health there is no happiness!
+Only complete physical and mental well-being determine human health, help us successfully cope with illnesses and adversities, lead an active social life, reproduce, and achieve our goals.
+Human health is the key to a happy, fulfilling life.
 Only a person who is healthy in all respects can be truly happy and capable ofto fully experience the fullness and diversity of life, to experience the joy of communicating with the world.

-They talk about cholesterol so unflatteringly that it is just right for them to scare children.
+They talk about cholesterol so unflatteringly that they are just right to scare children.
 Do not think that this is a poison that only does what destroys the body.
-Of course, it can be harmful, and even dangerous to health.
+Of course, it can be harmful and even dangerous to health.
 However, in some cases, cholesterol is extremely necessary for our body.

-The legendary asterisk balm appeared in Soviet pharmacies in the 70s of the last century.
-It was in many ways an indispensable, effective and affordable drug.
-"Asterisk" They tried to treat everything in the world: both acute respiratory infections, and insect bites, and pains of various origins.
+The legendary balm “star” appeared in Soviet pharmacies in the 70s of the last century.
+It was in many ways an irreplaceable, effective and affordable drug.
+“Star” tried to treat everything in the world: acute respiratory infections, insect bites, and pain of various origins.

-Language is an important human organ that can not only chat incessantly, but without saying anything, can tell a lot.
-And there is something to tell him, especially about health.Despite its small size, the tongue performs a number of vital functions.
+The tongue is an important organ of a person, which not only can chat incessantly, but without saying anything, it can tell a lot.
+And I have something to tell him, especially about health.Despite its small size, the tongue performs a number of vital functions.

-Over the past few decades, the prevalence of allergic diseases (AD) has received the status of an epidemic.
-According to the latest data, more than 600 million people worldwide suffer from allergic rhinitis (AR), approximately 25% of them in Europe.
+Over the past few decades, the prevalence of allergic diseases (ADs) has reached epidemic status.
+According to recent data, more than 600 million people worldwide suffer from allergic rhinitis (AR), approximately 25% of them in Europe.

-For many people, there is an equal sign between a bath and a sauna.
-And a very small number of those who are aware that there is a difference can clearly explain what this difference is.
-Having considered this issue in more detail, we can say that there is a significant difference between these pairs.
+For many people, there is an equal sign between a bathhouse and a sauna.
+And very few of those who realize that the difference exists can clearly explain what this difference is.
+Having examined this issue in more detail, we can say that there is a significant difference between these pairs.

-Late autumn, early spring, periods of thaw in the winter - this is a period of frequent colds, both adults and children.
-From year to year the situation repeats itself: one member of the family falls ill and after him, as in a chain, everyone suffers a respiratory viral infection.
+Late autumn, early spring, periods of thaw in winter are a period of frequent colds for both adults and children.
+From year to year the situation repeats itself: one family member gets sick and then, like a chain, everyone suffers a respiratory viral infection.

 In the 21st century, thanks to vaccination, the prevalence infectious diseases.
-According to the WHO, vaccination prevents two to three million deaths a year!
-But, despite the obvious benefits, immunization is shrouded in many myths that are actively discussed in the media, and in general in society.
+According to WHO, vaccination prevents two to three million deaths per year!
+But, despite the obvious benefits, immunization is shrouded in many myths, which are actively discussed in the media and in society in general.

 Loading...Loading...